Hay fever – all you need to know and what you can do

 Hay fever or cold?

-The symptoms of hay fever and those of a common cold are very similar.
-How can you know if it really is hay fever?Well, colds are due to infections with viruses.
+Well, colds are due to infections with viruses.
 In hay fever, there is no infectious bug.
-The body is reacting to allergens in the air.
+Your body is reacting to allergens in the air.

 There are two key factors to tell the difference: How quickly the symptoms develop and how long they last.